tannerrj/crossfire-maps-mirror/trunk/templates/guild/README.txt

 Copy the scripts to ./share/maps/python/guilds

 Step 3:
-Choose where you want the guild and edit the world map, place a guildhall ot that location, and set the exit path to /path/to/guilds/<guildname>; edit the mainfloor map exit (x15, y29 - set to /Edit/This/Exit/Path in the template) back to the world map as well.
-Otherwise, players may not be able to enter the guild hall map or they may exit out to some other location in the game.
+Choose where you want the guild and edit the world map, place a guildhall at that location, and set the exit path to /path/to/guilds/<guildname>; edit the mainfloor map exit (x15, y29 - set to /Edit/This/Exit/Path in the template) back to the world map as well.
+If you are using the Storage Hall map (storage_hall), you will need to update the exit path in this map as well - the exit is found at the bottom of the map (x10, y29 - set to /Edit/This/Exit/Path in the template) Otherwise, players may not be able to enter the guild hall map or they may exit out to some other location in the game.

 2 Bug reporting:
 Any problems installing and making it work or just general bugs you find, please email them to jehloq@yahoo.com, I will be more than willing to help figure out why it isn't working right and correct any bugs you find.